kordless/utter-va/README.md

 ### Security
-From a security standpoint, the system should be reasonably secure against bad actors.
+From a security standpoint, the system management portions of the project should be reasonably secure against bad actors.
 It's also reasonable to expect there are holes in that logic.
 Here is a short list of security features that have been built into the system:

-  - Pool controllers use Google federated auth, store no passwords and can utilize two factor authentication.
+  - Pool controllers use Google federated auth, store no passwords and provide two factor authentication.
-  - The pool DOES NOT receive or store credentials related to an appliance's SSL tunnel or Coinbase account.
+  - The pool DOES NOT know about or store credentials related to an appliance's SSL tunnel or Coinbase account.
-  - The  appliance's Coinbase API tokens use method level permissions and should be set to address creation only.
+  - The  appliance's Coinbase API tokens use method level permissions and are suppose to be set to address creation only.
-  - SSL tunnels are provided by the Ngrok service at [https://ngrok.com/](https://ngrok.com/).
-Ngrok is Open Source.
+  - SSL tunnels are provided by the Open Source based Ngrok service at [https://ngrok.com/](https://ngrok.com/).
   - SSL tunnels DO NOT relay or store information related to logins, pool tokens or Coinbase credentials.
   - Bitcoin payment callbacks are handled exclusively between the appliance and Coinbase using tokens.
-  - Instances can only be started by callbacks from Coinbase carrying those coin specific tokens.
+  - Instances can only be started by callbacks from Coinbase to the appliance carrying those coin specific tokens.
   - Custom callback addresses can be used to slightly increase anonymization when provisioning servers for users.
-  - Private appliance groups provide increased trust between entities and keep bad actors off certain appliances.
+  - Private appliance groups provide a way to leverage trust between entities helping keep bad actors off your appliances.

 Obviously, certain aspects of system security can be adversely affected when considering the fact strangers are providing infrastructure services to other strangers.
-Weird shit is going to happen and is expected on the StackMonkey pool.
-Consider this your fair warning!
+Weird shit is going to happen, and is expected on the StackMonkey pool.
+If you don't like the idea of that, then don't use it.

+To mitigate harm to the system and users, the plan is allow the community to provide security services for itself.
+White lists, black lists, voting buttons, voting addresses, karma on payment addresses, bitcoin contracted bounties, and anything and everything we need to do to ensure we get a good night's rest will be explored and tested.
+Expect data feeds of all server starts or callbacks, ask prices, bids, URLs used for boots, and general appliance statistics.
+All this data can (and will)be used in an open and transparent way to provide reliable and trustworthy infrastructure.

+Remember, infrastructure is meant to be [open and transparent](http://www.stackgeek.com/blog/kordless/post/a-code-of-trust).
+This project makes that a priority.

 ### Development
 If you are doing development on this project, touch a file named **DEV** in the root directory to turn on the development debug configuration: